RSC

 Setting up the Bundler

-The Navigation router has Parcel and Webpack RSC samples you can compare.
+The Navigation router has Parcel, Webpack and Vite RSC samples you can compare.
 Although their setup code is very different, the application code is identical.
-The following covers the setup files from the Parcel example since Webpack's RSC support isn't production-ready.
+The following covers the setup files from the Parcel example since Webpack and Vite RSC support aren't production-ready.
 The 3 items marked with * are the ones you edit with your scenes.

 To RSC-ify our email app example, we copy these files over and make the changes outlined above.
 In the server.ts file, for example, we add our 3 scenes to the sceneViews lookup in the post handler.
 We also copy over the typescript setup and all the dependencies from the package.json of the Parcel sample and run npm install.